-This heatmap zooms in on the immediate vicinity of planet that resides at the + and is surrounded by a circumplanetary disk of gas solids being supplied by two streams of circumstellar matter that go into orbit about the planet when inside that planet’s Hill radius, where the planet’s gravity dominates over stellar gravity.
+The Fig. 4 heatmap zooms in on the immediate vicinity of planet that resides at the + and is surrounded by a circumplanetary disk of gas and solids being supplied by two streams of circumstellar matter that go into orbit about the planet when inside that planet’s Hill radius, which is where the planet’s gravity dominates over stellar gravity.

 Recommendations

-When your use case’s numerical simulations is excessive and your solution’s delivery, investigate parallelthat code.
-If so, get those parallelized simulations much more rapidly using HPC offering, which this shows to be costeffective. f custom code to investigate HPC output, consider developing visualization code using Oracle’s Data Science service the simple cloud architecture shown in Fig 1.
+When the serial execution of your use case’s numerical simulations is excessive and slows your solution’s delivery, investigate whether parallel execution of that code is a possibility.
+If so, then get those parallelized simulations executed much more swiftly using Oracle Cloud Infrastructure's HPC offering, which this example shows to be very cost-effective.
+And if you also need custom code to investigate that HPC output, consider developing your visualizations using Oracle’s Data Science service using the simple cloud architecture shown in Figure 1.
+For more information about the topics mentioned in this blog post, see the following resources:

+Oracle Cloud Infrastructure

+High-performance computing

+Computational fluid dynamics

 FARGO3D

+Message Passing Interface (MPI)

+OCI Command Line Interface (CLI)

 slurm